Disclaimer

 Clinical Manifestation (End-Organ Damage)

-The CRAB criteria represents the classic manifestation of end-organ damage caused by MM: [Ref]
+The CRAB criteria represent the classic manifestation of end-organ damage caused by MM: [Ref]

 Calcium high Features of hypercalcaemia: